ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 | [Advanced](#advanced-passwords) | 1 week |
 | [Strong](#strong-passwords) | 1 day |

-Failure to change the password within the required timescale results in an automatic lock of the account.
+If you don't change the password soon enough, the account will be locked.

 You'll notice that for single-user systems like laptops, there is no need to change a password simply because it is older than a certain number of days.
-The reason is that time-expiry of passwords is considered to be an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".
+The reason is that time-expiry of passwords is an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".
-More sensitive systems,
-or those which provide services to several users, still require passwords to be changed at regular intervals.
+On sensitive or multi-user systems, you must still change passwords at regular intervals.

 ### System administrators or developers

-Some systems need extra measures in addition to passwords.
+Some systems need extra measures besides passwords.
 For example, tokens or other multi-factor authentication devices might be appropriate.
 For more information about these, see the [IT Security - Access Control Standard][acs].

-To determine what extra measures might be required, systems are evaluated in a technical risk assessment.
+To determine the extra measures required, a technical risk assessment evaluates the systems.
 This happens using [HMG Information Assurance Standard No. 1 \& 2][hmgias2] for systems undergoing their accreditation process.
 The systems are also subject to a Business Impact Assessment (BIA).

-When a new or refreshed system arrives, any and all default passwords must be changed.
-The change must be completed before using the system for any MOJ work.
+When a new or refreshed system arrives, change any and all default passwords.
+Complete the changes before using the system for any MOJ work.

-This requirement means that all systems must have a way of changing passwords.
-In particular, all systems must have a process for changing any passwords which have been compromised, for example after an incident.
+All systems must have a way of changing passwords.
+In particular, all systems must have a process for changing passwords after a compromising incident.

 <a id="password-managers"></a>